networknt/light-doc/content/service/oauth/why-this-oauth.md

 ### All activities can be audited

 The database audit info handler has been wired into all light-oauth2 services to log each activity across services with sensitive info masked.
-To enable the audit info handler, simply set the "enableAudit" property in the config file for each service (For example oauth_client.yml for light-oauth client service) to true.
+To enable the audit info handler, simply set the "enableAudit" property in the config file for each service (For example oauth_client.yml for light-oauth2 client service) to true.
 In the future, we will put these logs into AI stream processing to identify abnormal behaviors just like normal service log processing.

 ### OAuth2 server, portal and light frameworks form an ecosystem